0YKahil/Flight-Path-Optimizer/Readme.md

 # Flight Path Optimizer

-Flight Path Optimizer calculates the shortest route for a limited plane's range using Dijkstra's algorithm.
-The program fetches airport data from OurAirports API, calculates the great circle distances (orthodromic distance) between all pairs of airports that fit the given needs, and creates a graph with airports as nodes and requirement matching distances as edges, then outputs the shortest path to the destination of choice.
+Flight Path Optimizer calculates the shortest route for a limited plane's range using a highly modified version of Dijkstra's algorithm.
+The program fetches airport data from OurAirports API, calculates the great circle distances (orthodromic distance) between all pairs of airports that fit the given needs, and generates a graph with airports as nodes and requirement matching distances as edges, then outputs the shortest path to the destination of choice.

-This Project was made **with the advising of a Licensed Pilot** and the routes are tested and ensured to be the most optimal routes without unnecessary stops or landings that waste time
+This Project was made **with the advising of a Licensed Pilot** and the routes are tested to be the most optimal routes without unnecessary stops.
+It will take into account comprimising slightly extra distance, for a few less landings for pilot convenience.

 This project uses a modifiable **Threshold** ([see here](#Threshold)) when creating paths representing **the realistic range of the aircraft** to remove any unreachable paths.